bvandewe/cml-cloud-manager/notes/TEST_SUITE_SUMMARY.md

 ## Overview

-Successfully implemented a comprehensive, modular test suite for the cml-cloud-manager with strict type hints throughout.
+Successfully implemented a comprehensive, modular test suite for the lablet-cloud-manager with strict type hints throughout.
 The test suite follows clean architecture principles and provides excellent coverage of core functionality.

 ## What Was Created